fps/QSimpleProcess/README.md

 QSimpleProcess
 ==============

-A small wrapper around QProcess to ease an often needed usecase..
+A small wrapper around QProcess to ease an often needed usecase:

+- spawn a process
+- write some stdin
+- close stdin
+- capture all stdout and stderr